Lace Sleeves & Floral Crowns, South Farm Wedding: Charlene & Ian

 I’ve a totally gorgeous wedding to share with you today.
 Our lovely couple Ian & Charlene were inspired by their love of homely, understated rustic vintage and really wanted to create a day unique and personal to them.

-Charlene cuts a striking figure and makes a stunning bride in her beautiful, long sleeved lace wedding gown and dainty floral crown – and I just love the candid way their talented photographer Marie Wootton captured their beautiful big day.
+Charlene cuts a striking figure and makes a stunning bride in her beautiful, long sleeved lace wedding gown and the hair wigs dainty floral crown – and I just love the candid way their talented photographer Marie Wootton captured their beautiful big day.

 Words by Charlene.
 Images by Marie Wootton Photography.